criway/javascript30/coursesNotes/how_git_works.md

 	Each git repo, can remember info about other copies which we call "remote".
 	Git defines a default remote repo "origin", and also a branch called "master" that maps over the master branch of the remote.
 	"git branch --all" shows all branches

+	.git\refs\remotes\origin\ contains remote branches and also the HEAD file that sais where is HEAD pointing.
+But sometimes, as an improve feature of git, only the HEAD file exists and packs all remote branches at .git\packed-refs.
+This can happen in both the local and remote branches.
+	"git show-ref <branchName>" shows the commit the branch is pointing at.
+If we write "master", git will printout al branches that contains "master"(local and remote)

+	-Synchronizing Repos
+		When we clone, we copy the objects from the origin repo to the local.
+But this is a bit tricky.